Junnanella/Packed/README.md

 ## Getting Started

-You are also welcome to spin up the project locally.
+You are welcome to spin up the project locally.
 After forking and cloning the repo, reference the [getting-started.md](getting-started.md) module to populate your database.